WorkOfStan/seablast/README.md

 - everything can be overriden in the web app's `conf/app.conf.php` or even in its local deployment `conf/app.conf.local.php`

 ## Model
-SeablastModel uses model field in APP_COLLECTION to invoke the model in the App.
-The invoked class MUST have a public method `getParameters()`.
+SeablastModel uses model field in APP_MAPPING to invoke the model in the App.
+The invoked class MUST have a public method `getParameters()` and accept SeablastConfiguration as a constructor argument.
+The minimal requirements are to be implemented by SeablastModelInterface.

 ## Stack
 - PHP7.2+